 How to make homemade condensed chicken soup?

-- First bring the chicken stock to a boil.
+- Bring chicken stock to a boil.

 - Whisk together the remaining ingredients and stir into the stock.